coffeeaddictamoeba/filesend-base/README.md

 ---

 Decrypts a file previously encrypted with `filesend`.
+Can be used on server side.

 ```
 filesend decrypt <file> [--symmetric|--asymmetric] [--all] [--dest <file>][--timeout <n>]